Occupation of Iraq (2003–2011): 2007

-In January 2007 US President George W. Bush announced a "Surge" in the number of US troops deployed to the country.
+In January 2007, US President George W. Bush announced a "Surge" in the number of US troops deployed to the country.
 Also in early 2007, US and Iraqi tribal forces secured Ramadi, as well as other cities such as Hit, Haditha, Rutbah, and Al Qaim.

+In April 2007, it was reported that the United States had begun building 14 "enduring bases."
+Four were not named at the time.
+The other ten were reported as the Green Zone in Baghdad, Camp Anaconda at Balad Air Base, Camp Taji in Taji, Camp Falcon-Al-Sarq in Baghdad, Post Freedom in Mosul, Camp Victory-Al Nasr at Baghdad Airfield, Camp Marez at Mosul Airfield, Camp Renegade in Kirkuk, Camp Speicher in Tikrit and Camp Fallujah.
+Other large former Iraqi airbases that saw large amounts of expansion and American use included Al-Asad Air Base in the west, Tallil Air Base in the south and al-Qayyarah in the north.

 In May 2007, Iraq's Parliament called on the United States to set a timetable for withdrawal and US coalition partners such as the UK and Denmark began withdrawing their forces from the country.
 During the summer the US turned its attention to eastern Anbar and secured the cities of Fallujah and Al-Karmah.

 Celebrating victory, President George W. Bush flew to Anbar in August 2007 to congratulate Sheik Sattar and other leading tribal figures.